Reconsider travel to Côte d’Ivoire due to COVID-19. Exercise increased caution due to civil unrest, crime, terrorism, and upcoming elections

-The Centers for Disease Control and Prevention (CDC) has issued a Level 3 Travel Health Notice for Cote d’Ivoire due to COVID-19.
+The Centers for Disease Control and Prevention (CDC) has issued a Level 3 Travel Health Notice for Côte d’Ivoire due to COVID-19.

-Cote d’Ivoire has lifted travel restrictions between cities and allowed schools and some businesses to reopen.
+Côte d’Ivoire has lifted travel restrictions between cities and allowed schools and some businesses to reopen.
 Some international airlines have resumed operations.
-Visit the Embassy's COVID-19 page for more information on COVID-19 in Cote d’Ivoire.
+Visit the Embassy's COVID-19 page for more information on COVID-19 in Côte d’Ivoire.

 Reconsider Travel To:

 The U.S. government has limited ability to provide emergency services to U.S. citizens outside of Abidjan.
-Embassy personnel are prohibited from driving outside the major cities after dark, including between Abidjan, Grand Bassam, and Assinie.
+Embassy personnel are prohibited from driving outside the cities after dark, including between Abidjan, Grand Bassam, and Assinie.

-Read the country information page.
+Read the Safety and Security section on the country information page.

-If you decide to travel to Cote d’Ivoire:
+If you decide to travel to Côte d’Ivoire:

-Northern Border Region – Reconsider Travel
+Northern Border Region: Reconsider Travel

-Last Update: Reissued with updates to COVID-19 information.
+Last Update: Reissued with updates to security, civil unrest, and election information.